jeremyrdavis/dddhexagonalworkshop-01/01-Events.md

 ## Learning Objectives

-- Understand the role of Events in capturing business-significant occurrences
+- Understand the role of Events in capturing business-significant occurrences.
-- Understand the differences between Application, Domain, and Infrastru
-- Implement an AttendeeRegisteredEvent to notify other parts of the system
+- Implement an AttendeeRegisteredEvent to notify other parts of the system.

-## What You'll Build
+## What We Are Building

 An AttendeeRegisteredEvent record that captures the fact that an attendee has successfully registered for the conference.